 This page includes recommendations from our staff for books, videos, and other media that has helped them as well as their clients.
 The staff recommendations page also includes our Book of the Month feature.

 To find a therapist in your area, Good Therapy and Psychology Today are terrific national search databases.
 However, please keep in mind that your health insurance provider may also offer a covered therapist search.

-Ohio State’s Counseling and Consultation Service (CCS) is not currently providing telehealth/teletherapy services.
+Ohio State’s Counseling and Consultation Service (CCS) is currently providing telehealth/teletherapy services during the COVID-19 situation.
 If you have a need for a therapist and are interested in telehealth/teletherapy, please know that laws for treatment provision using telecommunications technologies vary by state.
 Most states require that the therapist is licensed in the state that their client or in this case the student resides.
 Here are some other things when considering telehealth/teletherapy

 - Insurance coverage: Call your insurance company directly and make sure they will reimburse for telehealth (many only have one company they will allow to do telehealth, will require you to go to a community mental health center to receive the services, or simply will not cover it at all).
 Insurance companies may also provide a service like Betterhelp as an adjunct service.
 33 states have parity laws for telehealth, but Ohio is not one of them.
 Your therapist/provider must inform you of all charges that may be incurred

 - Electronic technology: Is the telecommunication technology being used to provide therapy a HIPAA compliant communication method?
 For example, FaceTime and Skype (available to the public) are not confidential methods.

 - Provider Qualifications: Is your provider licensed and providing services in the same state you reside in?
 Are they familiar with the state law around teletherapy?
 Other certifications are available like Telebehavioral Health Institute or the Zur Institute but the provider still needs to be licensed as a therapist (Counselor, Psychologist, Social Worker).